 Alison Miller, the Program’s Associate Director, is a sustainability policy and management specialist and Deputy Director for Management at the Earth Institute, Columbia University, where she has worked since 2011.
 Miller received her MPA in Environmental Science and Policy at Columbia University’s School of International and Public Affairs, and her BA in Economics and International Relations from the University of Delaware.
 From 2007-2010, Miller worked as a business development associate for an asset management firm.
 She has co-authored papers and studies on climate policy, sustainability, and management and policy analysis, and is co-author of Sustainability Policy: Hastening the Transition to a Cleaner Economy (2015).

-Kelsie DeFrancia is the Assistant Director for the Research Program on Sustainability Policy and Management and an assistant lecturer in sustainability management at Columbia’s School of Professional Studies.
-She has co-authored papers, articles, and studies on sustainability metrics and Chinese environmental policy.
-She received her MPA in Environmental Science and Policy from Columbia’s School of International and Public Affairs and her BA in Environmental Studies and Spanish from Westminster College in Utah.
+Kelsie DeFrancia is Assistant Director for the Research Program on Sustainability Policy and Management, where she is responsible for administrative, operational, and financial management of the program, as well as providing stewardship and research support.
+She is also a lecturer in sustainability management at Columbia’s School of Professional Studies and has provided curriculum development on sustainable development topics for Columbia’s School of International and Public Affairs.
+DeFrancia has co-authored papers, articles, and studies on sustainability metrics and Chinese environmental policy.
+She received her Master of Public Administration in Environmental Science and Policy from Columbia’s School of International and Public Affairs and her BA in Environmental Studies and Spanish from Westminster College in Utah.
 Prior to attending Columbia, DeFrancia worked for the U.S. Geological Survey performing field work and geospatial analysis, and in Latin America with environmental conservation programs.

-Hayley Martinez is a Program Manager at the Earth Institute, in the Executive Director’s Office, where she provides project management, research and writing support on a number of topics related to sustainability.
-She previously worked as a project assistant at the New York City Department of Health and Mental Hygiene for the Climate Change Adaptation Program.
-Hayley has an MPH in Environmental Health Policy from Columbia University, Mailman School of Public Health, and a BS in Psychobiology from the University of California, Los Angeles.
+Hayley Martinez is a Program Manager at the Earth Institute, providing project management, research coordination, event planning, outreach and operations support.
+She is also a lecturer in sustainability management at the School of Professional Studies at Columbia University.
+She has co-authored case studies, white papers and articles on environmental policy and sustainability.
+She previously worked at the New York City Department of Health and Mental Hygiene for the Climate Change Adaptation Program, and at the nonprofit Pure Earth.
+Martinez has an MPH in Environmental Health Policy from Columbia University, Mailman School of Public Health, and a BS in Psychobiology from the University of California, Los Angeles.

 Faculty Advisory Council